 Sadly, Israel’s failure to see Jesus in the OT ceremonies finally led them to crucify Him.
 Paul affirmed that with the coming of the greater glory in Christ and the fulfillment of the ceremonial system, there is no more need for observing that system.
 The coming of Christ and the fullness of the Holy Spirit provided a ministration of the Spirit that could grant life (Rom.
 8:3, 4).

-Some have wrongly concluded from Paul’s statement that the moral law of God “was to be done away.”
+Some have wrongly concluded from Paul’s statement about the ministry of death that the moral law of God “was to be done away.”
 However, the verse clearly states that it was the passing “glory” reflected in the face of Moses that “was to be done away.”
 For that “glory” faded in a few hours, but the moral law of God or the Ten Commandments which were, “written and engraven in stones,” stands forever (Psalms 119:160, Isaiah 40:8).
-Paul explained, “Do we then make void the law through faith?
+Paul himself explained that God’s law can’t be abolished, “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law” (Romans 3:31).

 In His service,